How 1804 Coffee Is Renewing The Haitian Coffee Industry

 Gimme The Coffee

 A gentle citrus flavor characterizes the first stage of the experience, followed by a rounded nuttiness.
 As you swallow the coffee, a rich honey sweetness fills your mouth and waits around for a while, causing you to want more.
-It’s a very well-rounded coffee and will likely appeal to all types of coffee drinkers.
+It’s a well-rounded coffee and will likely appeal to all coffee drinkers.

 wae_6519